csharp-dev/codechallenge/README.md

     Also includes implementation of basic data
     structures and algorithms.

-    The code base is Java.
+    The code base is C#.

-    Books and other resources can be found at the "notes" folder.
+    Books and other resources can be found at the Resource folder.

     ----------------------------------------------

     References from Princeton University to
     re-enforce the basic and advance programming